24 Breathtaking Waterfalls You’ll Find in Oregon

 - Accessibility: Trailhead begins at the South Falls Day Use Area.
 Upper Viewpoint is easily accessible and 0.2 miles from the parking area.

 - Fun fact: Although Silver Falls State Park contains 10 waterfalls, none of them are actually named Silver Falls!
-South Falls is the most popular and is often mistakenly referred to as Silver Falls.
+South Falls is the most popular and is often mistakenly called Silver Falls.

-Silver Falls State Park is one of the premier state parks in Oregon, known best for the Trail of Ten Falls; a 7.8 mile hiking trail which passes through 10 different waterfalls.
-The most popular and most accessible of these is without a doubt the 177 ft. tall South Falls.
+Silver Falls State Park is one of Oregon's premier state parks.
+It is best known for the Trail of Ten Falls, a 7.4-mile hiking trail that passes through 10 different waterfalls.
+The most popular and most accessible of these is, without a doubt, the 177-foot-tall South Falls.

-We recommend making a day out of it!
-The South Falls Day Use Area has picnic shelters, a playground, a dog park, a creek and more to explore.
-At night you might consider staying at the main campground in Silver Falls State Park which has 43 tent sites, 14 cabins and 48 RV sites.
+We recommend making a day of it!
+The South Falls Day Use Area has picnic shelters, a playground, a dog park, a creek, and more to explore.
+At night, you might consider staying at the main campground in Silver Falls State Park, which has 43 tent sites, 14 cabins, and 48 RV sites.

-Multnomah Falls is the tallest waterfall in Oregon at an impressive 620 feet tall.
-Wahclella Falls and Latourell Falls are two of Multnomah’s Gorge neighbors; and at 350 feet and 249 feet tall, respectively, they’re some of the tallest in the state.
-Located on Oregon’s Highway of Waterfalls, Watson Falls is 272 feet tall and is actually the state’s third highest waterfall.
+Multnomah Falls is the tallest waterfall in Oregon, at an impressive 620 feet.
+Wahclella Falls and Latourell Falls are two of Multnomah’s Gorge neighbors, and at 350 feet and 249 feet tall, respectively, they’re some of the tallest in the state.
+Located on Oregon’s Highway of Waterfalls, Watson Falls is 272 feet tall and is actually the state’s third-highest waterfall.

 - Height: 315 feet tall

-- Accessibility: The 1.0-mile Munson Creek Falls Trail is considered easy.
+- Accessibility: The 0.5-mile Munson Creek Falls Trail is considered easy.

 - Fun fact: Munson Creek is a vital salmon habitat, and you’ll often see these boisterous fish spawning at the pool of the falls.

 The Oregon Coast often gets left out of the waterfall equation, but it’s actually home to some of the most wondrous waterfalls in the state.
-Because it’s here where you’ll find the eponymous Oregon Coast Range, a coastal mountain range that houses myriad waterfalls, including the spectacular Munson Creek Falls.
+Munson Creek Falls State Natural Site is located just inland from the Oregon Coast near the town of Tillamook, making it a great stop during a coastal road trip.
+It’s here where you’ll find the eponymous Oregon Coast Range.
+This coastal mountain range houses myriad waterfalls, including the spectacular Munson Creek Falls at Munson Creek Falls State Natural Site.

-At 315 feet tall, Munson Creek Falls is the tallest waterfall in the Oregon Coast Range, and it’s a portrait of sublime and beguiling beauty.
-The trail to discover this hidden waterfall is as magical as the falls themselves, winding through a verdant-green, old-growth forest.
+At 315 feet tall, Munson Creek Falls is the tallest waterfall in the Oregon Coast Range.
+It’s a portrait of sublime and beguiling beauty.
+The trail to discover this hidden waterfall is as magical as the falls themselves, winding through a verdant, old-growth forest.

-And at just one mile round-trip, the eponymous Munson Creek Falls Trail is easily one of the easiest and most rewarding waterfall hikes in Oregon.
+And at just a one-mile round-trip, the eponymous Munson Creek Falls Trail is easily one of the easiest and most rewarding waterfall hikes in Oregon.

 Top Waterfall Hikes in Oregon

 Some, like mighty Multnomah, require no hiking at all to view!
-The state’s myriad waterfall trails vary in length and accessibility, but you’ll find that many of the state’s finest falls are well within reach for adventurers of all ages and abilities.
+The state’s myriad waterfall trails vary in length and accessibility.
+Still, you’ll find that many of the state’s finest falls are well within reach for adventurers of all ages and abilities.

 - Length: 7.4 miles